SAM-DEV007/FindMyResearch/README.md

   - Doi: Filter on the basis of DOI.
 - **Filter**: (Used with Filter Field) Filter on the basis of the text.

+The uploaded files from the Streamlit application are automatically saved in the `Papers` directory.

 ## Installation
 ### Python version
 Python 3.x or greater is required.